 If arthritis has damaged your ankle joint, it may be time to consider total ankle replacement surgery.
 The experienced podiatric foot and ankle surgeons at Los Angeles Institute of Foot and Ankle Surgery use advanced surgical techniques and innovative joint implants to restore function in your ankle joint and provide long-lasting arthritis pain relief.
-To find out if you’re a candidate for total ankle replacement surgery, call the office in Burbank, Santa Clarita, or Northridge, California, or book an appointment online today!
+To find out if you’re a candidate for total ankle replacement surgery, call the office in Burbank, Santa Clarita, or Northridge, California, or book an appointment online today!request an appointment

 Total ankle replacement is a surgery to replace a damaged ankle joint with an artificial device.
 The artificial device functions just like your natural joint to restore joint function and mobility.